zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 2. **For focused library**

 Sometimes, only a subset of genes (for example, all transcription factors) are of interest in particular research project.
 In these cases, you need to construct a [.fasta file](https://en.wikipedia.org/wiki/FASTA_format) for these genes containing all their DNA sequences, similar to .ffn (.frn) file mentioned above.
 You can name each gene uniquely as you like in the '>' line of this constructed .fasta file.
 Avoid to use ‘-’, ‘_’ and ‘ ’.(space) in these names.
-Besides, download .fna file from relevant directory of the studied microorganisms as described above.
+Besides, download .fna file (chromosome DNA sequence file) from relevant directory of the studied microorganisms as described above.

 3. **Coping with multiple copy issue**